sdjebali/MakeGencodeTSS/README.md

 MakeGencodeTSS
 ==============

-Makes distinct TSS of each gene from a Gencode annotation in GTF format
+Makes distinct TSS of each gene from a Gencode or an ensembl gene annotation file in GTF format

+There are two versions of the same script here, one for Gencode and one for ensembl.

 This script takes as input:
-- a Gencode annotation file in GTF format (mandatory)
+- a Gencode or Ensembl annotation file in GTF format (mandatory)
 - a list of transcript biotypes to consider in this file (optional, default: no filtering)

 This script provides as output the following files in the directory where it is executed: